A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1974) Robert Spira and Alexander Scheeline , Table errata: ``A cotangent analogue of continued fractions" (Duke Mathematical Journal 4 (1938), 323--340) by D. H. Lehmer . \emph{Mathematics of Computation} \textbf{28}, 677.
-MR034-5897.
 The authors write: ``A new calculation of D. H. Lehmer's constant $\xi$ to 1092D has revealed that the 80D value recorded on p.
 334 of the original paper [\emph{Duke Mathematical Journal} \textbf{4} (1938), 323--340; Zbl \textbf{19}, 9] is correct to only 71D, corresponding to the eighth convergent to the infinite simple continued fraction appearing in equation (36) on the same page.''